Stuart-Mouse/jai-gon/README.md

 I would like to make this version of the parser as versatile as possible while still keeping it small and simple.
 For a more complex solution with more features, you should check out my LSD data file parser, which is essentially a branch of GON that finally outgrew this repository and flew the coop.

+## Dependencies

+This module depends on my [Utils](https://github.com/Stuart-Mouse/jai-utils) and [Convert](https://github.com/Stuart-Mouse/jai-convert) modules.
+Sorry to make you go download more stuff, I really would prefer if I didn't need the dependencies, but it had become untennable to maintain all of the duplicated code across my modules.

 ## Overview

 GON files consist of three basic strucutres: fields, objects, and arrays.